evamaxfield/aws-grobid/README.md

 Deploy GROBID on AWS EC2 using Python.

-Note: The deployed GROBID service is publicly available on the internet.
-It is best practice to always teardown the instance when not in use.
+**Note:** The deployed EC2 GROBID service will be publicly available on the internet.
+It is best practice (and more "economically sustainable") to always teardown the instance when not in use.
 Spinning up new instances is fast and easy.

 ## Usage (Python)